junglesta/wherenodoctor/_posts/2016-01-01-02-sicknesses-that-are-often-confused.md

 ---

-**Name of the sickness:**

-ringworm fungus athlete’s foot, jock itch, yeast infection
+#### ringworm fungus athlete’s foot, jock itch, yeast infection

-**How it is spread or enters the body:**

-by touch or from clothing
+_How it is spread or enters the body:_ by touch or from clothing

-**Principal medicine:**

-nystatin, miconazole, gentian violet, ointments with undecylenic, benzoic, or salicylic acid
+_Principal medicine:_ nystatin, miconazole, gentian violet, ointments with undecylenic, benzoic, or salicylic acid

 ---